vuongcindy/Kirara/README.md

 + Homepage where users can view list of videos available on platform
 ![home-screenshot](https://kirara.s3.us-west-1.amazonaws.com/home-screenshot.png)

-## Upcoming Features
+## Upcoming Improvements
-+ Viewing video descriptions
-+ Watching videos
-+ Ability to add videos to watchlist
-+ Search bar
++ Add media queries to account for different screen sizes
++ Add list of avatar images users can choose for their profiles